rocky/python-xasm/HOW-TO-USE.rst

 Format of assembly file
 =======================

 Again, easiest to consult the ``pydisasm --xasm`` output ``.pyasm``-file that is produced.
 Even easier, just to look in the test directory_ for files that end with ``.pyasm``.

-In general, lines that start with "#" in column one are comments or code or function objects other than bytecode instructions.

-Necessary fields that are in Python code object and function objects are here.
-These include stuff like the Python "magic" number which determines which Python bytecode opcodes to use and which Python interpreter can be used to run the resulting program.
+Lines that start with '##" are comments.

+Examples:

+    ## This line is a comment
+    ## Method Name:       GameSheet

+Lines that start with ``#``" in column one are used to indicate a code or function object that is not a bytecode instructions.
+However this is only true if the rest of the line matches one of the code of function objects mentioned below.
+If instead the the rest of a line does not match a function or code object, it line too will be treated tacitly as a comment.

 Module-level info
 ------------------

+The only necessary mdoule-level inforamtion that is needed is the Python "magic" number which determines which Python bytecode opcodes to use and which Python interpreter can be used to run the resulting program.

+Optional information includes:

+* Timestamp of code
+* Source code size module 2**32 or a SIP hash

 Here is an example of the module-level information: